Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Setting and Basic Assumptions

-Let $X\in\mathcal{X}$ be a vector of observed covariates.
+Let $X\in\mathcal{X}\subseteq\mathbb{R}^{d_x}$ be a vector of observed covariates.
 Define the conditional \textit{long-term} average treatment effect (CLTE) $\tau(x)$:

-The parameter of interest can be the CLTE itself or its weighted averages - average \textit{long-term} treatment effect (LTE).
-I focus on the former for generality noting that it is sufficient for identification of the latter.
-Throughout the paper, I assume $E[|Y(d)|]<\infty$ for $d\in\{0,1\}$, which ensures that the parameters are well defined.
+The parameter of interest can be the CLTE itself or its weighted averages, such as the average \textit{long-term} treatment effect (LTE) $E[\tau(X)]$.
+I focus on the former for generality, noting that it is sufficient for identification of the latter when the weights are identified or given.

-\begin{example}{\textit{(Head Start Participation)}} For illustration, $D$ is an indicator for Head Start participation, $S(d)$ are cognitive test scores in childhood, and $Y(d)$ are outcomes in adulthood, such as earnings, under treatment $d$. \end{example}
+\begin{example}{\textit{(Head Start Participation)}} In the empirical illustration, $D$ denotes Head Start participation, $S(d)$ is a vector of potential cognitive test scores in childhood, and $Y(d)$ are potential outcomes in adulthood, such as high school degree status or earnings, for treatment $d$. \end{example}